 Submitting your Application

-If you would like to apply for the position of Editor, please forward your CV and a covering letter outlining your vision for the journal to Laurence Goodchild, Managing Editor for Area Studies Journals (Laurence.Goodchild@tandf.co.uk) by the 20th of August 2018.
+To apply for the position of Editor, please forward your CV and a covering letter to Laurence Goodchild, Managing Editor for Area Studies Journals (Laurence.Goodchild@tandf.co.uk), by 14 December 2018.
+Potential candidates can also contact the Publisher to discuss their interest prior to making a formal application if they wish to do so.